 Have you ever needed to grab some data from a site that doesn’t provide a public API?
 To solve this problem we can use web scraping and pull the required information out from the HTML.
 Of course, we can manually extract the required data from a website, but this process can become very tedious.
 So, it will be more efficient to automate it via the scraper.

-Well, in this tutorial we are going to scrap cats images from Pexels.
+Well, in this tutorial we are going to scrape cats images from Pexels.
 This website provides high quality and completely free stock photos.
 They have a public API but it has a limit of 200 requests per hour.

 Making concurrent requests